Trichotillomania Research: Brain Matter Tracts Revealed

 It is my passion to pass on research and insight that I receive from the community of people with Trichotillomania, we run a Facebook group page, and a recent post caught my attention.
-The below is what an anonymous member wrote;
+I hope his research helps to spark interest in create more research!

-" I've been on several Trich pages but just joined this one.
-Was diagnosed at 10 years old and had OCD and ADHD as well, struggled with Trich most of my life and endeavored to do a lot of self-care... basically had an I don't care attitude and casual outside demeanor, did not take any medication until a few years ago when my OCD and Trich had already begun to subside.
+I've been on several Trich pages but just joined this one.
+Was diagnosed at 10 years old, which correlates with the most common age of onset for Trichotillomania, especially in young children, and had OCD and ADHD as well.
+I struggled with Trich most of my life and endeavored to do a lot of self-care… basically had an I don't care attitude and casual outside demeanor, did not take any medication until a few years ago when my OCD and Trich had already begun to subside.

 I haven't pulled for over three years, the urge is completely gone.
 I'm in recovery I suppose trying to regrow the damaged areas.
 But I really feel the key is to stop first then try and let it grow.